redbubble/yak/README.md

 #### Manually

-Download the [latest release](https://github.com/yak/releases/latest) for your architecture. `yak` is statically linked, so all you should need to do is put the executable somewhere in your $PATH.
+Download the [latest release](https://github.com/yak/releases/latest) for your architecture.
+The `yak` executable is statically linked, so all you should need to do is put the executable somewhere in your `$PATH`.

 This method will not give you tab-completion; if you'd like that, the completions files are available in [/static/completions](https://github.com/redbubble/yak/tree/master/static/completions).

 ### Running

-`yak` can be run like this:
+You can run `yak` like this:

 ```
 yak <role> [<command>]